Investment approvals

 This field is required.

-All fishing activities in Commonwealth waters must be approved and demonstrate ecologically sustainable management practices under the Fisheries Management Act 1991.
+Fishing activities in the Australian Fishing Zone or by Australian-flagged boats on the high seas require approval through an appropriate permit and must demonstrate ecologically sustainable management practices under the Fisheries Management Act 1991.

 For more information see the fact sheet.